 Hey Whipple Squeeze This

 Basically, if you ever wanted a guide to create great adverts and campaigns, this is it.
 From learning to tell brand stories to writing a compelling advert to understanding the difference between brand and value propositions and why such things as authenticity, simplicity and storytelling are important.
 It’s all here in the pages of this book.
 A book that we guarantee will be well thumbed and referred to and possibly lent out for years and years to come.
 BTW, don’t lend it out, you’ll never get it back.

 This is kinda like a ‘York Notes’ version of Vance Packard’s The Hidden Persuaders and updated for the modern age.
 Behavioural Science has recently been the buzz word in advertising thanks to David Cameron’s Nudge Unit and the resulting impact that this area of psychology has had on advertising.

 What this book does really well is give you a great introduction to the reasons why we do things.
 From choosing a chocolate bar to making a career move.
 It explores how our behaviour is shaped by psychological shortcuts and relates these back to advertising campaigns so you can see the behavioural biases in action.
-Trust us, once you’ve read this, you’ll never look at an advert in the same way again and you’ll be dipping into this book for many years to come for both creating ideas and also selling ideas.
+Trust us, once you’ve read this, you’ll never look at an advert in the same way again.
+You’ll be dipping into this book for many years to come for both creating ideas and also selling ideas.

 The Copy Book

 This one has been around for decades but has grown in content and then shrunk in size.
 You simply have to own this book.
 It’s like a reference source for bloody great adverts.
 With each set of ads, you get an introduction to them from the creative behind them and insights into how they write and concept.
 I mean the first collection of adverts and bits of advice are from David Abbott.
 That alone should have you rushing to buy this book NOW.